 I wonder how I can portray such a rich life, where I prepare the meeting with Unni Wikan (1944–) in her attic apartment in Oslo.
 The conversation about her work as a professor of social anthropology lasts a full five hours.
 The battery in the film camera runs out, but the sound recorder works.

-Wikan himself has never used a sound recorder during his many fieldwork as an anthropologist in the Middle East and Asia.
+Wikan herself has never used a sound recorder during her many fieldworks as an anthropologist in the Middle East and Asia.
 She has always relied on listening and remembering, which she believes has given her a better ability to observe.

-Her recurring themes constantly relate to the individual's freedom: forced marriage, child marriage, rape and honor killings.
+Her recurring themes constantly relate to the individual's freedom: forced marriage, child marriage, rape, and honour killings.

 I ask her now, almost 20 years after the book was published Towards a new subclass og Generous Betrayal: Politics of Culture in the New Europe (University of Chicago Press, 2002) – about how she looks back on the reaction:

 «I watched with dismay as immigrants were received in Norway.
 To me, they were treated with little respect.
 I argued as a public anthropologist against the charity of failing immigrants.
 The economic welfare benefits showed that the authorities did not take them seriously.
 To take them seriously is to do their utmost to get them to work and teach them Norwegian.
 Too many remained on social security with bad consequences – especially for women and children.
 Muslim men had it easier when, according to their own culture, they could move freely».

 «I became normative – I felt an obligation as a citizen».